KDlamini/hyperiondev-cr-test/Section A/Option 3: Ruby Task/Review.md

 > The solution does not include any documentation or test cases.
 This makes it hard to verify that the solution works as expected and to illustrate how it can be used.

 - There are some **essential steps** that can be taken to improve documentation:
-  - Add test cases with different inputs (e.g., positive numbers, negative numbers, zero) and expected outputs.
+  - Add test cases with different inputs (e.g., positive numbers, negative numbers, zero) and expected outputs OR write unit tests using assert statements or minitest module.
   - Use puts or p statements to print output for test cases to verify the solution works.

 <br>